Computing & Information Services

 Maintenance & Support

-CIS provides support for computers that use Macintosh or UNIX operating systems.
-Such support includes: hardware maintenance and repair, network services, operating system upgrades, applications software consulting, documentation, training classes, etc. CIS will endeavor to enable faculty to use applications that require other operating systems, such as Windows, but will not provide direct support for these operating systems.
+CIS provides support for computers that use Macintosh, Windows or UNIX operating systems.
+Such support includes: hardware maintenance and repair, network services, operating system upgrades, applications software consulting, documentation, training classes, etc. CIS will endeavor to enable faculty to use computing equipment that requiresspecialized hardware, software applications or other operating systems, but cannot guarantee direct support for highly specialized computing resources.

 Allocations & Ownership